Coronavirus updates in Central Texas: Tuesday stat tracker

 - Central Texas counties:

-- Austin-Travis County: The seven-day moving average for new hospital admissions is 117, and an average of 678 people are hospitalized.
-The community transmission rate is 1,347 and the positivity rate is 31.6%.
-Since the beginning of the pandemic, 157,015 cases have been reported and at least 1,237 people have died.
+- Austin-Travis County: The seven-day moving average for new hospital admissions is 99, and an average of 621 people are hospitalized.
+The community transmission rate is 928.1 (high) and the positivity rate is 27.3%.
+Since the beginning of the pandemic, 168,740 cases have been reported and at least 1,264 people have died.

-- Williamson County: There are 617 new cases of coronavirus in Williamson County.
-Six percent of hospital beds are available, and 2% of ICU beds are available.
-Since the beginning of the pandemic, at least 99,198 cases have been reported and at least 782 people have died.
+- Williamson County: There are 458 new cases of coronavirus in Williamson County.
+Five percent of hospital beds are available, and 1% of ICU beds are available.
+Since the beginning of the pandemic, at least 104,602 cases have been reported and at least 796 people have died.

 For a look at COVID-19 data across all of the state's counties, click here.